darshanpv/Azure-Quick-Start-Resources/InfraAsCode_IaC_using_terraform/README.md

 1. Now go to your main resource group ( IMP- this is not terraform\_backend\_rsg but the one where you will likely to provision new infra) --> Access control(IAM) --> Role Assignment and add your service principal as owner.
 With this it will gain access to all the resources within this resource group.

 ### Storing the access keys and App Ids to keyvault
+1. Copy the subscription id in which you want to provision your new resources to notepad
-1. Copy the storage account access keys (key1, key2) to notepad
+2. Copy the storage account access keys (key1, key2) to notepad
-1. Create the secrets in keyvault and store all the keys copied to notepad.
+1. Create the secrets in keyvault and store all the keys copied to notepad so far.
-`	`(e.g. 	cicd-tf-spn-client-id,
+`	`(e.g. 	deploy-subscription-id,
+`	    `cicd-tf-spn-client-id,
 `		`cicd-tf-spn-object-id,
 `		`cicd-tf-spn-tenenat-id,
 `		`cicd-tf-spn-secret,
-`		`tefmstatefilessa-key1 ,
+`		`tfstatefilessa-key1 ,
-`		`tefmstatefilessa-key2)
+`		`tfstatefilessa-key2)
 1. Now go to "Access policies" --> add access policy --> select "GET" and "LIST" secret permissions --> select principal to give access to service principal. (cicd-tf-spn). --> Save

 ### Connecting Azure DevOps to Azure Resources and link to secrets